jcberthon/unifi-docker/README.md

 everything the Unifi controller needs, it has notably an embedded MongoDB database, along the 3 Java processes which makes the controller.
 Therefore we needed a very lightweight sort of init system.
-We actually run the official init script provided by Ubiquiti. **All services run as a non-privilege user.**
+We actually run the official init script provided by Ubiquiti. **All services can run as a non-privilege user.**

 Our solution relies on the Docker-provided `init` daemon (triggered using `--init`) which orchestrates running the controller as a service.
 AFAIU The init function also